sylhare/Python/README.md

 -  The proxyserver and port are in
 	-  Control Panel > Internet Options > Connections > Lan Settings button

-Run a python script on a command prompt:
+Run a python script on a command prompt (windows):

 	python.exe script.py arg1

 ### Creating Python packages